When you call our office to make an appointment for a siding estimate you will be asked the following questions:

 - When do you see yourself making a decision on your home project?

 - Will all people that have input on the decision be present for the demonstration?

 - Will our Financing Services be Of Interest to You?

 We ask these questions so we can be fully prepared to meet your needs.
-After the estimate is confirmed we will meet with you in your home, further discuss your needs and propose the appropriate options.
-We will provide an in home demonstration of the window products and describe the remodeling process.
+After the estimate is confirmed we will meet with you in your home to further discuss your needs and propose appropriate options.
+We will show you a sample of the siding products and describe the remodeling process.
 We will take measurements, ask for design choices and provide you with a written estimate before we leave your home.

 If you’ve been thinking of vinyl siding for your home, you’ve picked a good time.
 Vinyl quality has never been better and the range of design options is truly impressive.
 Among these are new trim profiles that go a long way toward making vinyl look more like traditional wood siding, especially the trim options.
 The purist’s lament has, of course, always been that vinyl simply looks too much like the plastic that it is.
 True enough, but with vinyl now claiming 50 percent of the market—as much as all other exteriors combined—perceptions are clearly changing.

 There are good reasons for vinyl’s growing popularity.
 Manufacturers have spent 30 years improving its appearance and durability, while we’ve crammed more and more activities and work into each week.
 Today, more than ever, we’re inclined to focus on the gift of time that a low-maintenance product represents.
 And the more we see vinyl being installed, the more acceptable its peculiarities become.
 To a great many homeowners these days, vinyl is a reasonable response to modern times.